metaterminal/metaterminal.fyi/content/fiction/labyrinth.md

 “It is myself,” said R, “and my usual companion.
 You sent for us.
 Otherwise we are alone.”

 I heard the turning of a key from inside the door (and thought it strange that the door may lock from the inside).
 Then it was opened.
-Indeed, the Prefect stood there in the doorway – I was surprised that he would be here, and I told him so.
+The Prefect stood there in the doorway – I was surprised that he would be here, and I told him so.

 “I was already here when the incident occurred,” said the Prefect.
 He looked quite unnerved.